albertus82/cyclesmod/README.md

 ### Gearbox

 Gear ratios can be configured for each individual gear.
 Higher values correspond to shorter ratios.
-The permitted values are between `0` and `65535` for gears 1 to 9, while for *N* (neutral) gear the value is irrelevant.
+Permitted values are between `0` and `65535` for gears 1 to 9, while for *N* (neutral) the value is irrelevant.

 ### Power curve